backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 ### Synthetic Datasets

+Synthetic datasets have remained popular particularly among researchers in computer vision and graphics since the early 2000s.
+We tabulate some of the popular datasets since 2003 until 2018.
+Both graphics and vision researchers have focussed either on the geometry and variation among the classes of shapes and very little about their use within physics engines to do control.
+Therefore, until recently, most datasets did not provide any articulation information (hinges or joints) of the objects and their parts.

 |           Dataset          | Year |    Articulations   |                                Source Link                               |
 |:--------------------------:|:----:|:------------------:|:------------------------------------------------------------------------:|
 |   NTU 3D Model  Benchmark  | 2003 |         :x:        |                        http://3d.csie.ntu.edu.tw/                        |